 Listed below are some of volunteers who are leading key E4D projects.

-Chantalle Briggs is a PhD candidate in Medical Neuroscience at Dalhousie University.
-Her research focuses on the cellular and molecular changes underlying sleep/wake behaviour.
+Chantalle Briggs completed her PhD in neuroscience at Dalhousie University in 2017.
+Her research explores the cellular and molecular changes that underlie sleep/wake behaviour.
 She has worked extensively in science outreach in both official languages, particularly among Canadian youth.
 Chantalle has worked with Evidence for Democracy on several projects, and is currently the Project Coordinator of E4D’s Canada Science Sentinel (CSS) - a centralized source of archival data and information on Canadian science policy.
-In this role, she is responsible for helping develop policy positions, oversee volunteers, and bring together the range of expertise across the CSS team.
+In this role, she is responsible for helping develop policy positions, overseeing a team of volunteers, and bringing together the range of expertise across the CSS team.